 Common law marriage is a myth in the UK.
 So it’s important that unmarried couples who live together are aware of the legal implications of not being married and what this means for the family as a whole, particularly if you separate.

-Our nationwide team of Family Law Solicitors are here to offer practical legal advice and to help you with legal matters ranging from Parental Responsibility to protecting your assets, finances, and ensuring the children are provided for if you separate by making a Cohabitation Agreement.
+Our national team of Family Law and Child Law Solicitors are here to offer practical legal advice and to help you with legal matters ranging from Parental Responsibility to protecting your assets, finances, and ensuring the children are provided for if you separate by making a Cohabitation Agreement.

 We want to help you and your partner achieve the best outcomes without unnecessary conflict and stress.
 We’ll communicate in plain English and tailor our service to your specific needs and circumstances.